 Ratnagiri – the name always reminds me of the Alfonso mangoes or Hapus Aam as locals call it.
 A variety of Mango that I have always associated with their high prices and their demand outside India.
-All the while we were in Ratnagiri and around, at the end of July, we kept looking for mango orchards.
+All the while we were in the town and around, at the end of July, we kept looking for mango orchards.
 We saw a lot of them, but with no mangos to lust on.
 Somewhere we made a mental note to come back during the next mango season.
-However, this meant that we could focus on the other gems of Ratnagiri.
+However, this meant that we could focus on the other gems of the place.

 Places to visit in Ratnagiri

-Let me take you on a ride around Ratnagiri.
+Let me take you on a ride around places to visit in the town and around.

 A fort from the time of Bahmani rulers, this fort like most other on Konkan coast is known more for belonging to Shivaji Maharaj.
 Before Shivaji took over this fort in 1670, it was with Adil Shah.
 After Shivaji, it exchanged a few hands before falling to British in early 19th CE.

 We reached the high gate of Ratnadurg Fort after a flight of stairs.
 It is a typical fort gate with space on both sides for guardrooms.
 As soon as we passed through the gate, all we could see was a small temple in the middle of open ground.
 Dedicated to Devi Bhagwati, this is the only built structure in the complex.
 The temple building looks rather new.
 It is surrounded by the fort wall – on which you can walk.

 Walk on Fort Walls